Cows Parsley (Anthriscus Sylvestris) Identification

 Seeds

-The seeds are in place of each flower head so are clustered each seed is a long tear drop shape and they’re in pairs so it looks a bit like a deer footprint.
+The seeds are in place of each flower head so are clustered in the same umbel shape.
+Each seed is a long tear drop shape and they’re in pairs so it looks a bit like a deer footprint.

 Smell & Taste